-We want to give voice to writers of strange books, books that don’t belong, books too clever for their own good, books that don’t fit on an industry-prescribed shelf.
+We want to give voice to writers of weird books, books that don’t belong, books too clever for their own good, books that don’t fit on an industry-prescribed shelf.
 Formulaic genre fiction naturally finds its way to consumers who vote with their wallet.
 Sophisticated literary fiction reaches its reader through establishment literary magazines and award committees that often follow ideological fashions of the time.

 We are here for the stories overlooked both by the omnivorous salesforce and the finicky elite: complex, imaginative, unpredictable stories told in a complex, imaginative, unpredictable way.
 Simply put, we are here for smart speculative fiction.